 So, make sure that you prioritize sleep when you’re traveling, no matter how hard this may be!
 As a backup, pack yourself a few eye care products too, such as our Resveratrol Eye Collection Age-Defying Eye Serum.

 There’s plenty to think about when getting ready to travel — your passport, tickets, hotel accommodations, budgeting.
-But you can’t neglect the health of your skin, which will likely be very sensitive to new environments.
+But you can’t neglect the look and feel of your skin, which will likely be very sensitive to new environments.

 So, make sure you follow our skin care for traveling tips listed above.
 Moisturization of dry skin is key in cold places, while lightweight skincare works best in the tropics.
 And wherever you go, sunscreen and antioxidants will be your best friends.
 Keep all these in mind, and you’ll be golden.